This article will be a bit dense, as crash courses go :-), but I will summarize at the end for simplified guidelines.

 3) Mustard oil: 47% Erucic, 14% Omega6, 7% Omega3.
 The Erucic acid is a MUFA and gives it the pungent smell.
 At Omega6:Omega3 of 2:1 its fairly balanced.
 Also at 20% PUFA it would be fairly stable for normal cooking.
 Again 4tsp would be sufficient for the days allowance.

 4) Olive oil: 75% MUFA, < 10% PUFA.
-The low PUFA content means that it is stable enough for cooking. < 10% of Omega6 means that 6tsp can be consumed safely, with appropriate addition of Omega3 from other sources.
+The low PUFA content means that it is stable enough for cooking.
+Note commercial olive oil can have PUFA as high as 30%.

 5) Sunflower oil, Safflower oil, Wheat Germ oil, Soybean oil: At >50% PUFA these are best avoided completely.
 If you want to use keep it in fridge and use with a dropper :-).